Here's Our Rant About GasLog Partners LP (GLOP)

 Barclays gave a rating of “Underweight” to GLOP, setting the target price at $3 in the report published on May 28th of the previous year.

-During the last 5 trading sessions, GLOP fell by -15.82%, which changed the moving average for the period of 200-days by unch in comparison to the 20-day moving average, which settled at $3.80.
-In addition, GasLog Partners LP saw -20.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GLOP rose by +9.92%, which changed the moving average for the period of 200-days by +25.87% in comparison to the 20-day moving average, which settled at $3.78.
+In addition, GasLog Partners LP saw -6.34% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GLOP